If you are thinking about taking a medicine while you’re pregnant, there are a few things to consider.

 Are non-prescription or over-the-counter medicines safe to take when pregnant?

-Paracetamol, which is not an NSAID, is usually recommended as a safer choice than ibuprofen.
+Paracetamol, which is not an NSAID, is usually recommended as a safer choice than ibuprofen but check the reason for pain with your midwife, doctor or pharmacist.

 Will herbal supplements and vitamins affect my pregnancy?

-Just because it’s natural, that doesn’t mean it’s safe.
+Just because it’s natural doesn’t mean it’s safe.

 Where to get more information